DEFINITION OF THE DAY

-Remember, one big rule with investing is to have a diverse portfolio.
+One big rule with investing is to have a diverse portfolio.
 This means you shouldn't just buy stock from one company.
 It's better to buy a range of stocks or invest in an index fund.
 These are collections of stocks from different companies.
-That way if one stock in your portfolio or the index fund loses value, it's likely that others will gain value, limiting your losses and increasing your chances of making money in the long run.
+Even if one stock in your portfolio or the index fund loses value, it's likely that others will gain value or maintain a steady price.
+This makes you less likely to lose money in the long run.